mckinneymorgan/Binary-Trees/README.txt

 Makefile:

+Initial code provided by Dr. Finkel, with minor modifications.
 Present for easy user compilation of trees.cpp.
 Input varies by desired
 output:
 "make run" to compile and run trees.cpp with default inputs; installs randGen.pl